57459N/CryptographyLabs/README.md

-# Laboratory works on cryptography at the Faculty of Radiophysics and Computer Technologies of BSU
+## Laboratory works on cryptography at the Faculty of Radiophysics and Computer Technologies of BSU
-## Option 2
+### Option 2

 ### Lab 1 - Affine and Vigenere cyphers
+### Lab 2 - Block iterative cryptosystems.